martinville/solarsynkv3/DOCS.md

 ## Setting the settings entity value with a properly formatted string
 Each setting must be separated by a semicolon (;).

-### Battery settings example of a Single Setting:
+### Battery settings example of a single Setting:
 `"batteryCap": "100"`
-### Example of Updating Multiple Battery Settings Simultaneously:
+### Example of Updating Multiple Battery settings simultaneously:
 `"batteryCap": "100";"batteryLowCap": "35"`

 ### system mode settings example of a Single Setting:
 `"time2on":"true"`
-### Example of Updating Multiple system Mode Settings Simultaneously:
+### Example of Updating Multiple system mode settings simultaneously:
 ###### Below will turn on the timer switch (peakAndVallery) abd ad the same time enable Grid Charge Timer 2 and Timer 3
 `"peakAndVallery": "1";"time2on":"true";"time3on":"true"`